-- The examiner is required to determine and publish the result of an oral examination within 48 hours after the moment it is finished. - 2.
+- 1. The examiner determines the result of the oral examination and publishes the result.
+This will take place no later than 15 working days after the oral examination, and no later than 5 working days after the last examination of a group that takes the same examination. - 2.
 The examiner determines the result of a written examination as quickly as possible but by no later than 15 working days after the examination.
 The results of written interim examinations shall be announced no later than five working days before the next written interim examination. - 3.
 The examiner ensures that the results are registered and communicated in Osiris (if applicable) within the time frame mentioned under sub 2, taking due account of the student's right to privacy. - 4.
 In case of a practical exercise, the examiner is required to determine the result as soon as possible after the last due date on which (the last part of) the practical exercise was to be handed in, but within 15 working days at most.
 The examiner ensures that the results are registered and communicated in Osiris (if applicable) within this time frame, taking due account of the student's right to privacy. - 5.
 If the examiner is not able to meet the previously mentioned requirements due to exceptional circumstances, he or she must inform the Board of Examiners, stating the reasons for the delay and informs the students as soon as possible. - 6.
-Regarding any examinations that are not taken orally, in writing or as a practical exercise, the Board of Examiners shall determine beforehand precisely how and within which period of time the student will be notified of the results. - 7.
-When receiving the result of an examination, the student will be made aware of his or her right to inspect the results as referred to in Article 20, as well as the opportunity to lodge an appeal with the Examination Appeals Board.
+Regarding any examinations that are not taken orally, in writing or as a practical exercise, the Board of Examiners shall determine beforehand precisely how and within which period of time the student will be notified of the results.

+7. When receiving the result of an examination, the student will be made aware of his or her right to inspect the results as referred to in Article 20, as well as the opportunity to lodge an appeal with the Examination Appeals Board.